Marvellous-Codeworks/Homepage/docs/TMS/faq.md

 ### Some of my suspended tabs show a generic icon instead of the site's real favicon.
 How do I fix this?

-Open [Tab Health](./pages/tab-health), click **Scan tabs**, and use the offered repair action — TMS detects and fixes this automatically.
+Open [Tab Health](./pages/tab-health), click **Scan tabs**, and use the offered repair action, TMS detects and fixes this automatically.
 See [Tab Health → Repair actions](./pages/tab-health#repair-actions) for what each fix does.

 ### Can TMS back up my tabs automatically, including across multiple computers?

-Yes — see [Backup & Sync](./pages/backup-sync).
+Yes, see [Backup & Sync](./pages/backup-sync).
 Automatic backups can be saved locally or to Google Drive, and if you use TMS on more than one device with the same Google account, each device's backups rotate independently so a small session from a laptop can't push out a large session's backups from your main machine.

 ---